grpc/proposal/A110-child-channel-plugins.md

 * StatsPlugins & Tracing: Users need to configure metric sinks (as described in gRFC [A66](https://github.com/grpc/proposal/blob/master/A66-otel-stats.md) and [A72](https://github.com/grpc/proposal/blob/master/A72-open-telemetry-tracing.md)) so that telemetry from internal channels is correctly tagged and exported.
 * Interceptors: Users may need to apply specific interceptors (e.g., for logging, or tracing) to internal traffic.

-These configurations cannot be set globally because different parts of an application may require different configurations, such as different metric backends or security credentials.
+These configurations cannot be set globally because different parts of an application may require different configurations, such as different metric backends.

 ## Proposal